COVID-19

 FOR A POSITIVE TEST:

-• Stay home for 5 days – you are likely most infectious during this time
+• Masks and infection control are recommended for 5 days from the start of symptoms if you test positive – you are likely most infectious during this time

-• If you have no symptoms or your symptoms are resolving after 5 days and you have been fever free for 24 hours, you may end isolation
+• If you have no symptoms or your symptoms are resolving after 24hrs and you have been fever free for 24 hours, you may end isolation, but it is still recommended that you wear a mask so as not to transmit the virus

-• If you are immunocompromised or if you have had moderate or severe illness and continue to test positive on a rapid home test with symptoms, you must isolate for 10 days total
+• If you are immunocompromised or if you have had moderate or severe illness and continue to test positive on a rapid home test with symptoms, you must isolate for your symptomatic time

 FOR EXPOSURE: